Handbook of Operating Procedures 3-1410

 Transitory Records:

-Records of temporary usefulness not an integral part of a records series listed in the UTRRS, nor regularly filed within a University recordkeeping system.
-This includes records required for a limited time period for completion of an action by an official, or employee, or in the preparation of an on-going records series.
+Records of temporary usefulness that are neither an integral part of a record series listed in the UTRRS nor regularly filed within a University recordkeeping system.
+This includes records required for a limited time for completion of an action by an official or employee or in the preparation of an ongoing record series, including drafts or temporary notes not explicitly described elsewhere on the UTRRS.

 University Disposition Log:

 A record necessary to the resumption or continuation of University operations in an emergency or disaster, the re-creation of the legal and financial status of the agency, or the protection and fulfillment of obligations to the people of the state.
-(TGC 441.180(13), TAC 6.1)
+See TGC § 441.180(13), 13 TAC § 6.1(21).

 1. Website (for policy)